 Then an idea came from I Love To Say Dada.
 I looked up the definition of Dada (you’re going to be proud of me here, Neal) in the dictionary and the words, “deliberate irrationality” popped out at me.

-Here are two Frank Holmes drawings: the one on top was used on a picture sleeve for a single from the boxed SMiLE SESSIONS from 2011.
-The one on the bottom “illustrates” some of the obtuse Van Dyke Parks lyrics and is titled “Lost And Found You Still Remain There.”
+Top: Drawing by Frank Holmes used on a picture sleeve for a single from the boxed SMiLE SESSIONS from 2011.
+Bottom: Drawing by Frank Holmes “illustrates” some of the obtuse Van Dyke Parks lyrics and is titled “Lost And Found You Still Remain There.”

 One big Zen koan